pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 }
 ```

-At this point, the module is now stored on the account in the Aptos blockchain.
+At this point, the module is now stored on the account in the Pont blockchain.

 ---